bibanon/bibanon/Sweet-Home-1985.md

 Original Story: http://www.reddit.com/r/AskReddit/comments/kkmm4/you_unexpectedly_timetravel_to_1985_you_have_no/c2l1ju0

-Created by Hornswaggle in response to an askreddit question: "You unexpectedly time-travel to 1985.
+Created by reddit user /u/Hornswaggle in response to an /r/askreddit question:
+"You unexpectedly time-travel to 1985.
 You have no way back, ever.
 What do you do?"

+---

 Well, let's suppose that I am walking home from work on a normal day and boom, I open my apartment door to find out it is 1985.